 2. Bone broth

-Not only are soups and stews made from bone broth easily digestible and warming, they are also rich in collagen for tissue repair.
-They are also packed full of protein and vitamins and minerals that can help with brain function and fatigue as well as supporting joint function, bone density as well as skin and postpartum hair loss.
+Not only are soups and stews that are made from bone broth easily digestible and warming, they are also rich in collagen for tissue repair.
+And they’re packed full of protein, vitamins and minerals that can help with brain function and fatigue, as well as support joint function, bone density and skin and protect against and postpartum hair loss.

 3. Brussel sprouts

 Brussel sprouts are a good source of vitamin C, which is vital for tissue repair and healing after birth.
-Vitamin C supports the production of collagen, boosts immunity as well as your ability to absorb iron.
-The good news is, if you’re not that into Brussel sprouts, you can go for other vegetables like red cabbage and snow peas.
-Or even fruits like guava, oranges, strawberries and kiwi.
+Vitamin C supports the production of collagen, boosts immunity, as well as your ability to absorb iron.
+The good news is, if you’re not that into brussel sprouts, you can opt for other vegetables like red cabbage and snow peas – or even fruits like guava, oranges, strawberries and kiwi.

 4. Cocoa powder

-Yes, you read that right; cocoa powder (or even better cacao) is an excellent source of zinc to your diet.
-Alternatively chickpeas or pumpkin seeds are also great sources of zinc.
+Yes, you read that right; cocoa powder (or even better cacao) is an excellent source of zinc.
+Alternatively, chickpeas or pumpkin seeds are also great sources of zinc.